mlswg/mls-protocol/draft-ietf-mls-protocol.md

-Updating the Application secret and deriving the associated AEAD key and nonce can be summarized as the following Application key schedule where each participant's Application secret chain looks as follows after the initial
+Updating the Application secret and deriving the associated AEAD key and nonce can be summarized as the following Application key schedule where each member's Application secret chain looks as follows after the initial
 derivation:

 ~~~~~